5T33Z0/Clover-Crate/OC2Clover/README.md

-# Converting OpenCore Properties to Clover
+# Converting OpenCore Settings to Clover
 >Work In Progress!
 Please supply additional info if you have it and want to contribute to this list.

 This is for users planning to convert their working OpenCore Config to Clover.
 It’s an adaptation of the [**Clover Conversion Guide**](https://github.com/dortania/OpenCore-Install-Guide/tree/master/clover-conversion) – just the other way around (and a bit more in-depth).